 “Patriotism is not enough.”
 But neither is anything else.
 Science is not enough, religion is not enough, art is not enough, politics and economics are not enough, nor is love, nor is duty, nor is action however disinterested, nor, however sublime, is contemplation.
 Nothing short of everything will really do.”Aldous Huxley, Island (1963)

 AP Seminar is a year-long preparatory course serving as the prerequisite to AP Research.
 The course content is flexible, often taking a multidisciplinary, cross-curricular approach, designed to showcase for students the overlapping and interdependent nature of their education.
 For the major thematic study, students work through the QUEST method of research: Question and explore, Understand and analyze, Evaluate multiple perspectives, Synthesize ideas, Team/transform/transmit.
-Students utilize a variety of lenses through which to examine the central theme, including (but not limited to):
+Students utilize a variety of lenses through which to examine a central theme.

 While the College Board allows for AP Seminar as a stand-alone course, students are strongly encouraged to commit to the two-year program.

 AP Seminar students must pass the following three requirements, all of which combine for a single AP Exam score:

 Task 1: Team Project and Presentation (20% of AP score)

 Includes: a portfolio of article responses, annotated bibliographies, group topic proposal, individual research reports, group responses, and a collaborative multimedia presentation and oral defense.

 Task 2: Individual Research-based Paper and Presentation (35% of AP score)

 Includes: a portfolio of annotated bibliographies, topic proposals, detailed outlines, drafts, and peer editing, final papers and reflections, and an individual multimedia presentation and oral defense.

 Task 3: End-of-course AP Exam (45% of AP score)